victoriarossi/student-db/README.md

 ### Usage
 This project was created and executed on the Mac OS X operating system.
 To start the application:
-1. Run the main python file to make sure that the database is created and populated.
+1. Run the `populate-db.py` python file to make sure that the database is created and populated.
-2. Run the application python file and interact with the application on the terminal.
+2. Run the `main.py` python file and interact with the application on the terminal.

 ## Information
 **Author:** Rossi Victoria.